Daviesss/davie-ridescan-integration/README.md

 simulated warehouse environment, then returns to its origin.

-The mission is executed entirely autonomously via the `way_point_follower_node`, which sends each waypoint as a Nav2 `NavigateToPose` action goal, waits for confirmed arrival, then proceeds to the next.
+The mission is executed entirely autonomously via the `way_point_follower_node`, which sends each waypoint , waits for confirmed arrival, then proceeds to the next.
 No manual intervention is required between waypoints.
 Each run is identical in route, speed, and behavior producing a clean, repeatable telemetry baseline across all 15